WALL MOUNTED FISH TANKS

 - Jumbo Wall Aquarium (60" L x 8" W x 24" H) for $699.99 plus $58 S&H. The jumbo wall aquarium package includes the fish tank, lid, and light.

-Safe installation is very important with wall mounted aquariums.
-Don't even consider mounting a wall aquarium yourself if you don't know what a stud finder is.
-All kidding aside, the weight of a wall aquarium once it is full can be 75 to 100 pounds once it is full.
+Setting up an aquarium can be very challenging, but a wall-mounted aquarium is a different story entirely.
+Safe installation is very important with wall-mounted aquariums -- don't even consider mounting a wall aquarium yourself if you don't know what a stud finder is.
+All kidding aside, the weight of a wall aquarium once it is full can be 75 to 100 pounds (or more) once it is full.
 If you don't want that tank to come crashing down with your fish in it, makes sure it is securely mounted to your wall.
+If you aren’t confident in your ability to mount the tank yourself, consider hiring a professional to do the job.
+Depending where you purchase your tank, you should also receive detailed instructions in how to install it properly.

 What Fish to Stock in a Wall Mounted Fish Aquarium